-Also to the Immigration Agents in Canada, viz:-JOHN A. DONALDSON, Toronto; R. H. RAE, Hamilton; WM.
+Also to the Immigration Agents in Canada, viz:-JOHN A. DONALDSON.
+Toronto; R. H. RAE, Hamilton; WM.
 J. WILLS, Ottawa; JAS.
 MACPHERSON, Kingston; L. STAFFORD, Quebec; J. J. DALEY, Montreal; E. CLAY, Halifax, Nova Scotia; ROBT.
-SHIVES, St. John, and J. G. G. LAYTON, Miramichi, New Runswick.-from whom pamphlets, issued under the authority of the Government of Brunswick,-from whom pamphlets, issued under the authority of the Government of Ontario, containing full particulars in relation to character and resources of, and the cost of living, wages, &c., in the Province, can be obtained.
+SHIVES, St. John, and J. G. G. LAYTON, Miramichi, New Brunswick,-from whom pamphlets, issued under the authority of the Government of Ontario, containing full particulars in relation to character and resources of, and the cost of living, wages. &c.. in the Province, can be obtained. cost of living, wages, &c., in the Province, can be obtained.